 Interstitial sites in face-centered-cubic (FCC) crystals.

 The day: I scouted out the room early and went back to my office to get better dry erase markers.
 My electives were 3.40 (physical metallurgy) and 3.53 (electrochemistry), and my panel consisted of Profs.
-Schuh, Roylance, and Kirchain.
+Chris Schuh, David Roylance, and Randy Kirchain.